SNP rebel urges party not to stand in expelled MP’s seat

 He praised the current incumbent, who has sat as an independent since his expulsion and supported Alba Party MPs Neale Hanvey and Kenny MacAskill as part of a group called Scotland United for Independence.

-“If the SNP put up a candidate against Angus, it will merely assist the prospect of a Labour victory in the constituency by splitting the independence vote,” Mr Ewing said.
+Mr Ewing said: “If the SNP put up a candidate against Angus, it will merely assist the prospect of a Labour victory in the constituency by splitting the independence vote.

 “It makes great sense politically, therefore, for the SNP not to put up a candidate, but instead fully to support Angus in his campaign.